 This attack is consistent with SAML specification for the following reasons: First, there is no way for $S$ to check that the \samlmsg{Artifact} received in step 4 corresponds to a different session -- the artifact is opaque by design and the only contains the information about its originator $I$.
 Second, it is neither required or possible for $I$ to perform additional checks during the artifact resolution protocol in step 5.
-We were also able to confirm this attack is possible in practice by launching it against our simple deployment consiting of Shibboleth~\cite{shibboleth_doc} Service Provider v3 and Identity Provider v4.
+We were also able to confirm this attack is possible in practice by launching it against our simple deployment consisting of Shibboleth~\cite{shibboleth_doc} Service Provider v3 and Identity Provider v4.

-Again, the damage to the protocol is limited due to the fact that the a SAML compliant SP $S$ \emph{will not} complete the protocol and issue the resource since abort the protocol after detecting the mismatch between the received assertion and the original \samlmsg{AuthnRequest}.
-Hence, we believe that this attack has no direct impact on the security of deployments, but it highlights the necessity of following the assertion processing rules specified in the SAML standard.
+Again, the damage to the protocol is limited due to the fact that a SAML compliant SP $S$ \emph{will not} complete the protocol and issue the resource --- it will abort the protocol after detecting the mismatch between the received assertion and the original \samlmsg{AuthnRequest}.
+Specifically, the standard states that the SP must verify that the \samlmsg{InResponseTo} attribute in the bearer \samlmsg{SubjectConfirmationData} equals the ID of its original \samlmsg{AuthnRequest} message, unless the response is unsolicited ~\cite{saml_profiles} --- and our model implements this.
+Hence, we believe that this attack has \emph{no direct impact} on the security of deployments, but it highlights the necessity of following the assertion processing rules specified in the SAML standard.

 Finally, we consider the secrecy of assertions from the PoV of the IdP. \begin{description} \item[IdP -- SP assertion secrecy] The \samlmsg{Assertion} that IdP $I$ issued to the service provider $S$ remains unknown to the adversary. \end{description} Formal analysis verifies this property for every protocol variant.
 Taken together with the analogous property from the PoV of the SP, we prove that SP-initiated SSO with POST/Artifact binding using case guarantees assertion secrecy even if the assertions are not encrypted.